Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: Universality of Low-Degree Polynomials. Main Results

-where $\delta, \bar q$ are constant parameters driving the optimality gap, and the number of iterations of the AMP satisfies $T\geq \lfloor \bar q / \delta \rfloor$.
+where $\delta$ and $\bar q$ are constant parameters driving the optimality gap, and the number of iterations of the AMP satisfies $T\geq \lfloor \bar q / \delta \rfloor$.
+The final output of the AMP algorithm with rounding is then given by $\pmb{\sigma}(\b{v},\X)$.
 The main result of \cite{montanari2019optimization} asserts the near optimality of this algorithm for appropriate choice of denoisers $f^t$.
-Specifically, it asserts the existence for any $\epsilon>0$ of the denoisers $f^t$ and parameters $\bar q, \delta$, so that whp
+Specifically, it asserts the existence for any $\varepsilon>0$ of denoisers $f^t$ and parameters $\bar q, \delta$, so that w.h.p.

-This version of AMP is called Incremental AMP which for the remainder of this paper, we call ${\rm IAMP}$.
-Naturally, the ${\rm IAMP}$ algorithm depends on the parameter $\epsilon>0$.
-This dependency will be clear from context whenever we refer to ${\rm IAMP}$.
-We will show that the output $\b{v}$ of ${\rm IAMP}$ can be well approximated by LDP, and, as a result, the implied objective value can be reached via LDP as well.
-This is the essence of our intermediate result Theorem~\ref{thm:2} stated now formally below as follows.
+This version of AMP is called Incremental AMP, which for the remainder of this paper, we call ${\rm IAMP}$.
+Naturally, the ${\rm IAMP}$ algorithm depends on the parameter $\varepsilon>0$, and this dependency will be clear from context whenever we refer to ${\rm IAMP}$.
+We will show that the output $\b{v}$ of ${\rm IAMP}$ can be well approximated by LDPs, and, as a result, the implied objective value can be reached via LDPs as well.
+This is the essence of our intermediate result, Theorem~\ref{chapter2:thm:2}, stated formally below.